-In order to be eligible for enhanced payments as an Advanced Primary Care Practice, Vermont practices must achieve NCQA PCMH recognition.
+In order to be eligible for enhanced payments as an Advanced Primary Care Practice, Vermont practices must achieve NCQA PCMH recognition under the 2014 standards and/or start the engaging process under the 2017 standards.
+The start of the engaging process is defined by NCQA as the date that a practice submits their initial documentation and payment to NCQA on the Q-Pass portal.